• Facebook icon

 Sangat - Holy congregation.

-Sant - A holy person or saint.
+Sant - Holy person or saint.

-Sarovar - The pool for bathing found at many gurdwaras.
+Sarovar - Bathing pool at gurdwaras.

-Sat Guru - The supreme Guru, God.
+Sat Guru - Supreme Guru, God.

-Seva - Service to ones fellow beings, a cornerstone of Sikhism.
+Seva - Selfless service, cornerstone of Sikhism.

-Shabad - The religious hymns contained in Sikh scriptures.
+Shabad - Religious hymn in Sikh scriptures.

 Sikhi - Sikh teachings.